Omi Salesforce Integration Company

 • Data Integration is necessary when you need to sync data from two or more systems.
 As a result, every extension that has been integrated will share real-time data.

 • Business Logic Integration.
-This particular type of integration allows building powerful all-round business solutions that incorporate various back-end systems and apps.
+This particular type of integration allows building powerful all-around business solutions that incorporate various back-end systems and apps.

 Key Salesforce Integration Options

-Having learnt the main approaches to Salesforce integration as well as its main types, let’s take a look at some of the key principles that we can use when connecting the systems together.
+Having learned the main approaches to Salesforce integration as well as its main types, let’s take a look at some of the key principles that we can use when connecting the systems.

 Remote Call-In